 My narrative work goes beyond simply working to change fundamental beliefs.
 It is about understanding where those beliefs came from, the feelings they produce, the way that our stories shape our decisions and behavior, and boldly shifting narratives to change our lives.

-I have personally experienced profound growth and change by way of narrative healing, related to addiction recovery, motherhood identity, family conflicts, career and financial beliefs, as well as depression and anxiety.
-I believe that humans have an innate desire to give meaning to their experiences and lives.
+I have personally experienced profound growth and change by way of narrative healing.
+All of us have an innate desire to give meaning to our experiences and lives.
 Without a conscious approach, we may give meaning to disempowering narratives and events.
 We may cling to negative identities and patterns, family beliefs, or very strong currents of political or cultural oppression.
 Through a narrative therapy method, we can shift our beliefs, challenge cultural and social limitations, and restore our identities in an authentic way.